fvdime/destructive/README.md

 <!-- PROJECT LOGO -->
 <br />
 <div align="center">
-  <h3 align="center">Destructive is an photo sharing social networking service.</h3>
+  <h3 align="center">Destructive is a photo sharing social media platform.</h3>
    <p align="center">
     It allows users to upload media that can be organized by hashtags.
-Can follow other users, search users by username and edit profile.
+Can follow other users, search users by username and edit profiles.
   </p>

   <p align="center">